thuchoang90/freedom-u540-c000-bootloader/README.md

 After this, the vc707zsbl.hex and vc707fsbl.bin will appear.

-The vc707zsbl.hex is used in rom.v (it is the bootrom inside hardware).
+The vc707zsbl.hex is used in rom.v (it is the bootrom inside hardware) under the folder builds/vc707-u500devkit/

-You can write the vc707fsbl.bin to the 4th partition of the sd card
+For the vc707fsbl.bin, you can write it to the 4th partition of the sd card

 	$ sudo dd if=vc707fsbl.bin of=/dev/sdX4 bs=4096 conv=fsync
 	where X4 is the partition 4 of the USB device